wikiped/Wsl-IpHandler/README.md

 ### How On-Logon mode works?

-When `Install-WslIpHandler` is executed with parameter `-UseScheduledTaskOnUserLogOn` the module creates a new Scheduled Task named `WSL-IpHandlerTask` is created under `WSL-IpHandler` folder.
+When `Install-WslIpHandler` is executed with parameter `-UseScheduledTaskOnUserLogOn` the module creates a new Scheduled Task named `WSL-IpHandlerTask` under `WSL-IpHandler` folder.
 The task has a trigger to run at user logon.

-If there was parameter `-AnyUserLogOn` given to `Install-WslIpHandler` (along with `-UseScheduledTaskOnUserLogOn`) then the task will run at logon of ANY user.
+If parameter `-AnyUserLogOn` was specified to `Install-WslIpHandler` (along with `-UseScheduledTaskOnUserLogOn`) then the task will run at logon of ANY user.
 Otherwise the task will run only at logon of specific user - the one who executed `Install-WslIpHandler` command.

+Since Scheduled Task runs the script in non-interactive mode in a hidden terminal window there will be no usual messages from the script.
+To be informed of the success/failures during execution of  Scheduled Task there are Toast Notifications which are enabled by default when `Install-WslIpHandler` is executed with parameter `-UseScheduledTaskOnUserLogOn`.
+To disable toast notifications run `Set-WslScheduledTask` without `-ShowToast` parameter.
+See `Get-Help Set-WslScheduledTask` for more information.

 > Note that it takes some time for Windows to execute its startup process (including logon tasks among other things).
 So it will take some time before WSL Hyper-V Network Adapter will become available.